caspiankeyes/AISecForge-arXiv-Publication/README.md

 3. **Enhanced automation of red team simulation** for comprehensive attack coverage
 4. **Development of differential privacy metrics** for quantifying information leakage risks

-Through continued evolution and industry adoption, the LLMSecForge benchmarking framework aims to establish the foundational standard for AI security assessment, enabling both individual organizations and the broader AI ecosystem to make meaningful progress toward more secure AI systems.
+Through continued evolution and industry adoption, the AISecForge benchmarking framework aims to establish the foundational standard for AI security assessment, enabling both individual organizations and the broader AI ecosystem to make meaningful progress toward more secure AI systems.

 ## 4. AI Security Future Roadmap & Enterprise Integration Pathways

 ### 4.1 Evolution Toward a Comprehensive AI Security Paradigm

 The rapid advancement of generative AI systems represents a fundamental shift in the information security landscape, one that necessitates not merely adapting existing security frameworks but constructing an entirely new security paradigm.
-LLMSecForge's vision for the next decade establishes a comprehensive roadmap that transforms AI security from a reactive, point-in-time assessment activity into a dynamic, ecosystem-wide security framework supporting the entire AI lifecycle.
+AISecForge's vision for the next decade establishes a comprehensive roadmap that transforms AI security from a reactive, point-in-time assessment activity into a dynamic, ecosystem-wide security framework supporting the entire AI lifecycle.
 This transformation will occur across four evolutionary horizons, each building upon the capabilities of the previous stage.

 #### 4.1.1 Evolutionary Horizons